What is the SBTI?

 How Can Businesses Establish Science-Based Goals?

 Companies should set SBTi-approved emissions-reduction goals that are in line with the most recent scientific findings.
-On the route to attaining science-based net-zero targets by 2050, the approach starts by identifying a representative range of emissions scenarios that are deemed realistic, responsible, objective, and consistent with the aim of satisfying the global 1.5–2°C reduction target.
+On the route to attaining science-based net-zero targets by 2050, the approach starts by identifying a representative range of emissions scenarios that are deemed realistic, responsible, objective, and consistent with the aim of satisfying the global 1.5–2°C science-based emission reduction target.

 The three types of SBTs are short-term, long-term, and net-zero goal objectives.